plguillou/GradCAM-on-DeepFake-faces-in-videos/README.md

 ## Want to use another model?

-If you want to use another model and that model does not have the same labels as the models I used, don't forget to change the GAN detection threshold part in the *gan_analysis()* function in *main.py*.
+If you want to use another model and that model does not have the same labels as the models I used, don't forget to change the GAN detection threshold part in the *.gan_analysis()* function in *main.py*.